 Google Voice was released in March 2009 and in unsurprising fashion is by far the most prevalent voicemail application in the world with more than 10 million installs on Android alone.

 It's biggest differentiating feature is that it provides users with a digital phone number to use for calls, text messaging and voicemail.
 Compared to the other applications on this list Google Voice provides much more of a wrap around phone system rather than focusing on just voicemail.
 Google Voice isn't available everywhere.
 At the time of writing Voice is available in Denmark, France, Ireland, Netherlands, Portugal, Spain, Sweden, Switzerland, U.K., the U.S. and according to their support page "Voice will soon be available in Canada.".

 Hi Voicemail was one of the first visual voicemail applications available to New Zealanders when it was released on iOS in 2014.
-As the Android version of their application has been underdevelopment for years, I wouldn't suggest holding your breath.
-If you have been waiting for a voicemail app for your Android there are options including Vxt.
-It does the job, is available in New Zealand however has poor quality transcription.
+As the Android version of their application has been in development for years, I wouldn't suggest holding your breath.
+If you have been waiting for a voicemail app for your Android there are options including Vxt, and Spark Voicemail.
+Hi Voicemail has a devoted user base and is available in New Zealand.

 Spark Voicemail is the latest entrant into the New Zealand market with a visual voicemail solution.
 As the name might suggest Spark Voicemail is only available to customers on the Spark network.
 Spark Voicemail is available on Android and iOS devices, was developed by Australian company Norwood Systems and has received a mixed reception since release.